 Don't skimp on memory either as each app will need its share.
 We recommend 4GB as a minimum for business use, and you should also consider memory upgrade potential as this can help extend the appliance's working life.

 Like any computer, a NAS can be hacked if you leave it unprotected.
 Make sure its firmware is kept up to date, and change the default administrator password as soon as possible.
 Ensure that user accounts are well protected and only grant access to shares and services on a need-to-know basis.
 Some vendors provide apps that automatically scan for weak passwords, unprotected shares, unsecured apps, open ports and so forth, and these are well worth running from time to time.

 There's just one security measure you might not want to enable, and that's real-time virus scanning.
 Many NAS systems offer this feature, but it can have a significant impact on performance.
 It's often better to schedule scans for quiet times.
 If you haven't explored the NAS market lately, you might well be surprised at what it has to offer.
-The appliances we tested offer an impressive range of features at prices to suit every pocket -- so read our best NAS drives of 2019 to see which one will solve your storage demands.
+The appliances we tested offer an impressive range of features at prices to suit every pocket.

 This article originally appeared in PC Pro issue 296